 The test booklet can be used to take notes and work out problems, but don’t forget to write down your answers on the answer sheet as well.

 The GRE Chemistry Test Practice Book by ETS is the best study material to use during the review.
-This practice book contains one full-length GRE Chemistry Test and test taking strategies.
+This practise book contains one full-length GRE Chemistry Test and test-taking strategies.
 It helps students become familiar with the test structure and test content.
 This Chemistry prep book also helps students become familiar with the test instructions and answering procedures.

 No, you do not have to memorize the periodic table for the GRE Subject Test in Chemistry.
 The test booklet includes a periodic table and a table of information containing various physical constants and a few conversion factors between SI units.
 When needed, the text of the question includes additional values for physical constants.